 Having a 3D mammogram is similar to the process of getting a traditional 2D mammogram.
 Multiple images are taken in just seconds.
 The low-dose imaging of dense breast tissue is approved by the FDA and performed by trained technologists.
 This imaging service is currently covered by Medicare and a growing number of private insurance companies.

-Your physician may recommend a digital mammography one week following your period, especially if your breasts feel especially tender before your period.
-You should also inform your physician or radiologist if you believe you might be pregnant.
+Your provider may recommend a digital mammogram one week following your period, especially if your breasts feel especially tender before your period.
+You should also inform your provider and radiologist if you believe you might be pregnant.

 For the examination itself, you should wear a two-piece outfit and refrain from wearing deodorant, powders or perfumes as they could appear on the mammogram as calcium spots.
-Do not use caffeine products for two to three days before the examination.
+If your breast sensitivity is accentuated by caffeine, do not use caffeine products for two to three days before the examination.

 The examination is an outpatient procedure and should take about 30 minutes.

-When you arrive, a Wellstar nurse or technologist will ask you to fill out a medical history form and then ask you to remove all of your clothing above the waist and change into a gown.
+When you arrive, a Wellstar nurse or technologist will ask you to remove all of your clothing above the waist and change into a gown.